ebrehault/talk2svelte/README.md

 ## How does it work?

-You define a list of commands, and the library will listen to the user's voice and execute the corresponding command.
+You associate the elements of your web app to commands, and the library will listen to the user's voice and execute the corresponding command.
-A Svelte component allows to declare new commands, and they can be grouped into contexts (like the "menu" context will give access to the commands defined in the menu).
+A Svelte `use` directive allows to declare commands, and they can be grouped into contexts (for example, the "menu" context would give access to the commands defined in the menu).

+## Caveats

+The Web Speech API is not supported by all browsers, it is not supported by Firefox or Edge.
+Also on non-Chrome Chromium based browsers, the speech recognition might not work as expected (for example on Brave).